Sport Management Testimonials

 I owe much of my professional success to Professor Pogroszewski and Professor Bryson.
 Their knowledge of the "real" sport world was invaluable and I thank them for sharing it with me.
 Choosing to transfer to Fisher was the best decision I've ever made in my life.
 Today, I'm in a job that I love and can't imagine being without.

-Steve is the Hockey Technologies Assistant with the Buffalo Sabres organization.
+Steve Pignata is the manager of hockey technologies/analytics with the Buffalo Sabres and Rochester Americans.

 Jeff Ross '06